Zero Impact Farming Manifesto

-It doesn¡¦t need detailed explanatiojn as nowadays people with some common knowledge all know the mainstream industrial type of farming is harming the global environment as well as consumers¡¦ health.
-One basic most thing we must know is that one particular species growing on the ground doesn¡¦t exist independently of other living species and physical environment around it, but rather, there are very complex interactions among that species and all else on earth in systems enclosing sub-systems or as sub-system within other larger systems.
+It doesn¡¦t need detailed explanation as nowadays people with some common knowledge all know the mainstream industrial type of farming is harming the global environment as well as consumers¡¦ health.
+One basic most thing we all must recognize is that no particular species growing on the ground exists independently of other living species and physical environment around it.
+Rather, there are very complex interactions among any one species and all else on earth in systems enclosing sub-systems or as sub-system within other larger systems.
 This is why Ecology is the first systems science ever developed by scientists.
-So, when you treat your crop as an independent existent, only pump in nutrients you find to be most relevent for it¡¦s growth, sooner or later you will have depleted the nutrients needed by hundreds of kinds of beings living in the soil which are also responsible to providing readily absorbable nutrients to your crop.
-Although your crop looks nice and growing fast since you¡¦ve pumped in directly related nutrients, it¡¦s health has already been affected, and become contracting diseases more easily and readily.
+So, when you treat your crop as existing independently, pumping in nutrients most relevent for it¡¦s specific growth, sooner or later you will have depleted or flooded nutrients needed by a plethora of other entities in the soil and vicinity that are also responsible for providing readily absorbable nutrients to your crop.
+Although your crop may look nice, growing fast since you¡¦ve pumped in directly related nutrients, but it¡¦s real health has already been affected and the crop has become more vulnerable to contracting diseases.

 The War Between Humans And Nature

 Going on with the systems negligence, you spray pesticides, fungicides to control diseases, it works!
-But it also works in damaging the systems balance of bugs and micro-organisms, much more bugs /germs appear later to attack your already unhealthy plant as a result.
-Then you have to pump in heavier and heavier doses of them as well as more and more often, it still works.
-But those bugs/germs turn to let you know why they live short, that¡¦s to let their spray resistant mutants can undergo enough generations of multiplications to become mainstream strain quick enough to attack your crop again, by then you have to develop new types of pesticides/fungicides to keep them under control.
-Even you can still succeed, the war between humans and Nature has started.
+But it also works in further damaging the systems balance of bugs and micro-organisms, much more bugs /germs appear later to attack your increasingly unhealthy plant.
+Then you have to pump in heavier and heavier doses of pesticides, herbicides and fungicides, more and more often, and still works.
+But those bugs/germs turn to let you know why they live a short life cycles, that¡¦s to let their spray resistant mutants can undergo enough generations of multiplications to evolve a mainstream strain quick enough to attack your crop again.
+By then you have to develop new types of chemicals to keep them under control.
+You continue to succeed, but the war between humans and Nature has escalated.

 Releasing Soil Carbon Back Into The Atmosphere

-Improper nutrients together with pesticides/herbicides/fungicides kill off living beings in soil, which in turn releases the carbon stored in their bodies or maintained in soil back to the atmosphere as carbon dioxide or methane, quicken the global warming process.
-Don¡¦t forget that cellulose, fats, and proteins not only are carbon containing compounds, their main constituents is carbon, they form up the main body of any living beings.
-This is why roughly two-thirds of the earth¡¦s surface carbon is stored in the soil, letting loose of this stored carbon and change to store them in the atmosphere is simply mass suicide.
-Therefore one of the main tasks for combating global warming is to stop this sort of carbon release, or better to see if we can get the atmospheric carbon back to the soil.
+Improper nutrients together with pesticides/herbicides/fungicides kill all living beings in the soil, which in turn releases the carbon stored in their bodies or maintained in soil back to the atmosphere as carbon dioxide or methane.
+This quicken the global warming process.
+Don¡¦t forget that cellulose, fats, and proteins are not only carbon containing compounds, their main constituent is carbon, they form up the main body of all living beings.
+This is why roughly two-thirds of the earth¡¦s surface carbon is stored in the soil, letting this stored carbon loose into the atmosphere is simply mass suicide.
+Therefore one of the main tasks for combating global warming is to stop this sort of carbon release, or better still, work towards getting the atmospheric carbon back to the soil.

-Soil deterioration not only harm the bio-productivity of farmland, when farming bosses find the output of a piece of field has become too low to be profitable, they will create another piece, that means the world needs to develop new farmland every year.
-According to United Nation¡¦s Food And Agriculture Organization¡¦s projection released in 2012, in the subsequent 30 years or so, every year humans need to develop 10,000 to 50,000 square kilometer of new farmland to fulfil the increasing food demand, population growth, more prevalent meat eating, and the most important of all, to replenish farmland that¡¦s become far less productive.
+Soil deterioration not only harm the bio-productivity of farmland, when farming bosses find the output of a piece of field has become too low to be profitable, they will clear another field of environmentally valuable tree coverage, that means the world needs to develop new farmland every year.
+According to United Nation¡¦s Food And Agriculture Organization¡¦s projection released in 2012, in the next 30 years or so, every year humans need to develop more than 10,000 square kilometer of new farmland to fulfil the increasing food demand, and population growth, and the most important of all, to replenish farmland that¡¦s become far less productive.

-When farming bosses look for new farmland, they of course will not consider low bio-productive places, this usually results in the clearing of biodiverse forests.
+When farming bosses look for new farmland, they of course will not consider low bio-productive places, this usually results in the clearing of highly biodiverse forests.
 The mass burning of tropical rainforest in Indonesia and large scale clearing of Amazon rainforest in recent years are but some of the classic examples.
-But if the existing farmland can all be used in a sustainable manner, the need to develop new ones can at least be shrunk by 90%.
+But if the existing farmland can all be used in a sustainable manner, the need to develop new ones can be diminished by at least 90%.

 Damaging Regional And Global Ecosystems

-The harm of farm drugs does not rest in humans¡¦ fields or orchards alone, they drug the surrounding insects and animals in the wild as well.
-Honey bees is one classic example.
-People began to bewilder at the shrinking of bee population throughout Europe and US in the first decade of the 21 century.
-At first scientists doubt the mobile phone signals have interfered the bees¡¦ direction finding mechanism so they lost their way home.
+The harmful effect of what we may call farm drugs is not restricted to farmlands, orchards and farm products alone, these drugs do not stop at the fenses but impact surrounding insects and animals in the wild as well.
+The honey bee is a classic example.
+People began to be bewildered at the shrinking of bee populations throughout Europe and US in the first decade of the 21st century.
+At first scientists doubted the mobile phone signals may have interfered the bees¡¦ direction finding mechanism, so that they lost their way home.
 Subsequent detailed studies found this is not the case.
 What should be responsible is the newly developed neonarcotinoid pesticides, a kind of insects¡¦ neurotoxin that causes the so called CCD(colony collapse syndrome), the finding led to European Union¡¦s banning of certain neonarcotiniod pesticides in her member countries in mid 10s.

 Emergence of Organic Farming

-So much have been mentioned about the harm of mainstream industrial farming, anyone must have found these are already too much, we need not exhaust exploring all the harmful effects one by one.
-What about organic farming?
+There is much that has been realized about the harm of mainstream industrial farming, and those who are aware of these must be overwhelmed by such foolishness and we need not exhaust exploring all the harmful effects one by one.
+So what about organic farming?
 If we can switch the mainstream practice to organic, can all the problems be solved?
-The answer is, part of them yes, but there remain two chief environmental problems, i.e., habitat loss and continental hydrological cycling obstruction that are waiting to be solved.
-So long your crops occupy farmland, you create these problems no matter you are organic or the first three zones of permaculture.
+The answer is, part yes.
+However, there remain two main environmental problems, i.e., habitat loss and continental hydrological cycling obstruction that are waiting to be solved.
+As long as your crops occupy farmland, you create these problems no matter you are organic or the first three zones of permaculture.

-Experienced farmers all know about this, once he abandons a piece of his farmland, in a few years¡¦ time things growing there will no longer be their crops, but many different kinds of mosses, lichens, grasses, shrubs and young pioneer trees together with lots of insects, worms, bugs.
-Those who have the natural right of abode on that land are they, not your crops.
+Experienced farmers all know about this, once a piece of farmland is abandoned, in a few years¡¦ time things growing there will no longer be their crops, but many different kinds of mosses, lichens, grasses, shrubs and young pioneer trees together with lots of insects, worms, bugs.
+It is these plants who have the natural right of abode on that land , not your crops.

-Continental Hydrological Cycling Obstruction By Massive Land Occupying Farming
+Continental Hydrological Cycling Obstruction In Land Occupied By Farming

-Looking down on a piece of forest or shrub from above, you cannot see the exposed ground or soil, layers of plant leavies above have covered it completely.
-Alternatively, on a piece of farmland, even orchards, exposed soil can be seen from above, not to say from many different angles.
-When rain comes, a large portion of raindrops hit the soil of the farmland directly and infiltrate the soil without hindrance, leaving only a small portion sticking on the leavies and stems.
-The amount of rainwater running off after hitting the ground is also small in vegetable fields, for the short lived vegetable roots do not spread wide, grow deep and last long, leaving the farmland soil easily infiltrable.
-Instead of running off as surface water, this farmland rainwater infiltrates down and become subterrainean water and so cannot benefit the fauna and flora of the surrounding ecosystem.
+Looking down upon forest or scrublands from above, you cannot see the exposed ground or soil, layers of plant leavies above have covered it completely, whereas exposed soil can be seen on agricultural land from above or any angle.
+When it rains, a large portion of the downpour hits the soil of the farmland directly and drains away without hindrance, leaving only a small portion sticking on the leavies and stems.
+This also applies to vegetable fields, for the short lived vegetable roots do not spread wide, grow deep and last long, leaving the farmland soil easily infiltrable.
+Instead of running off as surface water, this farmland rainwater filters down into aquifers and so cannot benefit the fauna and flora of the surrounding ecosystem.
 Not only so, as the stem and leavies can only hold a small portion of the downpoured rainwater, the amount of which can be evaporated back to the atmosphere is also small.
 Careful studies indicates that on average only about 20% of the downpoured rainwater can go back to the sky, as compared to 80% of natural forest, and it¡¦s this difference which causes shrinkage in continental hydrological cycling.

 Isn¡¦t those traditional farming in pre-industrial times the equivalent of organic farming?
 If such kind of farming still led to the disruption of continental water cycling, causing desertification and habitat loss, what then is the use of the latter?
 We may say although it¡¦s not a long term farming solution, It¡¦s still useful as an interim measure for organic farming is a far lesser evil comparing to the prevalent type as far as the environment and consumer¡¦s health is concerned.
 Especially in facing the urgent most global warming crisis, organic farming does not release soil carbon back to the atmosphere so much like the prevalent industrial type.
 Not only so, if organic farmers compost farm waste, the practice can store carbon taken from the atmosphere back to the soil through soil regeneration.
 Since the carbon in the crops or kitchen waste is taken from CO2 in the atmosphere during the process of photosynthesis, composting the farm waste and then putting them back to the soil as fertilizer means CO2 from the atmosphere becomes a part of soil texture, adding up the soil mass, i.e., a process of Carbon Sequestration.
 Of course, we should bear in mind that not all organic farming has the carbon sequestration effect, only those that compost farm waste or kitchen waste do.